-Across the United States, farmers produce more and better quality wheat using fewer natural resources, including land.
+Across the United States, farmers produce more and better quality wheat using innovative farming practices including fewer natural resources, including land.
 According to an American Farm Bureau Federation report, in 2018, farmers needed about 8 million fewer acres (3.24 million hectares) to produce the same amount of wheat as in 1990.

 The Biden Administration is currently establishing clear policy goals to fight climate change and reward conservation.
-It is more important than ever to share the success stories of how U.S. wheat farmers employ sustainable practices to protect their land and positively impact the environment.
+It is more important than ever to share the success stories of how U.S. wheat farmers employ sustainable, innovative farming practices to protect their land and positively impact the environment.

 U.S. wheat farmers are more economical and sustainable today by implementing agronomic practices and investing in technologies, research and development.
 Technology plays an essential role in making U.S. agriculture sustainable.
 When wheat breeders use advanced techniques and technologies to produce high-yielding, high-quality wheat varieties, it contributes to preserving the land’s natural resources through water and soil nutrient conservation that work in harmony with local conditions.

 In their production, U.S. wheat farmers apply many aspects of the following sustainable tools and practices:

 The USDA Economic Research Service reports that reduced tillage has grown in popularity, and farmers implement the practice on nearly 70% of U.S. wheat acres.
 While at times a necessary tool, traditional plowing and other deep tillage can be concerning.
 Continuous wheat production with deep tillage contributed to the infamous U.S. “Dust Bowl” of the 1930s.
 The introduction of reduced-till and no-till practices has helped reduce soil erosion and increase water retention on dryland crops.
 This practice also reduces fuel use and promotes carbon sequestration.
 Read more about the sustainability of practicing no-till farming here.